What to See, What to Know, What to Do in Genoa

 Genoa has great traditions.
-First of all the tradition of celebrating San Giovanni Battista on June 24th when the archbishop blesses the sea during a procession with people that carry a very big Christ crucified with a weight of more or less 150kg.
-A similar procession can be found also in other times of the year (for example during the celebration at Acquasanta church or at Nostra Signora della Guardia).
+First of them all, is the celebration of San Giovanni Battista on June 24th, when the archbishop blesses the sea during a procession where a 150 kg statue of the Christ Crucified is carried around the center.
+A similar procession takes place in occasion of other relevant Catholic festivities, for example during the celebrations at the Acquasanta church, or at Nostra Signora della Guardia.

 But this is not the only tradition.
-Genoa has many markets especially during catholic celebrations: Santa Zita, San Pietro and Sant'Agata are the most famous markets.
+Genoa has many markets especially during Catholic celebrations: Santa Zita, San Pietro and Sant'Agata are the most famous.

-Apart from these traditions, Genoa hosts every year the Salone Nautico Internazionale that calls to Genoa many people from all over the world for a great exposition of ships as, every 5 years, many people from all over the world come to see one of the greatest expositions of flowers and plants: Euroflora.
+Apart from these traditions, Genoa hosts every year the Salone Nautico Internazionale that calls to Genoa many people from all over the world for a great exposition of ships.
+Every five years, the city is also home to the largest flower exhibition in the world, Euroflora.

-To reach Genoa you have different possibilities.
-Most people come to Genoa by car or by train, but there is obviously the possibility to come by ship and you can also come to Genoa by plane.
+To reach Genoa you have different possibilities: most people reach it by car or by train, but there is obviously the possibility to travel by sea or reach the city by plane, flying on to the Cristoforo Colombo Airport.

-By car you can reach Genoa from France using the A10, from North using the A26, from Milan using the most ancient highway called A7 and from Rome using the A12.
-From Rome you can also reach Genoa by car using the SS (National Road without pay tolls) 1, a road that has a very long history.
-It is called Via Aurelia from the name of the Roman Emperor Aurelio and its history starts from Romans even if its track it is not exactly the same of the beginning.
+By car, you can reach Genoa from France using the A10, from the Northern regions of Italy using the A26, from Milan using the oldest highway of the country, the A7, and from Rome using the A12.
+From Rome, you can also reach Genoa by car using the SS (National Road without pay tolls) 1, a road that has a very long history.
+It is called Via Aurelia from the name of the Roman Emperor Aurelio, to whom it was dedicated.
+The Aurelia, with some minor changes, is still the same as it was in Roman times.

-But if you come to Genoa by train you can also witness some history: Genoa Principe Railway Station is one of the most ancient railway stations in Italy and it was created in the 19th century with the first track in the northern part of Italy: the track from Turin to Genoa.
-Genoa Principe is one of the two biggest and most important stations in Genoa (the other is Genoa Brignole, but there are more or less 20 railways stations in Genoa), and it is very well connected: France is a quick train ride, with French TGV, and there are frequent connections with Turin, Milan, Rome and trains that can take you directly from and to the southern part of Italy and in Sicily.
+But if you come to Genoa by train you can also witness some history: Genoa Principe Railway Station is one of the oldest in Italy: it was created in the 19th century, when the first railway line in Northern Italy was opened.
+It linked Turin to Genoa.
+Genoa Principe is one of the two largest and most important stations in Genoa (the other is Genoa Brignole, but there are more or less 20 railways stations in the city), and it is very well connected: France is a quick train ride, with the French TGV, and there are frequent connections with Turin, Milan, Rome and trains that can take you directly from and to the southern part of Italy and to Sicily.

-By plane the most important International Airport near Genoa is Milano Malpensa.
+The most important International Airports near Genoa are Milano Malpensa and Nice Côte d'Azur.
 But you don't need to go to Milan to arrive in Genoa by plane.
-The Christopher Columbus Airport of Genoa has lots of flights ready for you, both low budget (for example Ryanair has many connections to London) and first class airfare (Alitalia, Airfrance, Lufthansa).
+The Cristoforo Colombo Airport of Genoa has lots of flights ready for you, both low budget (for example Ryanair has many connections to London) and first class airfare (Alitalia, Airfrance, Lufthansa).
 It has frequent flights, for example, to Paris, Milan, Rome and Munich.